mendel11a/tasksReminder/README.md

-# Tasks Reminder with Alarm
+# Tasks Reminder

 * Hey👋 Guys!!
-So here I have created a 👨‍💻Tasks Reminder with Alarm⏰.
+So here I have created a 👨‍💻Tasks Reminder.

 ## 👌 Features